dragoon/acts-collector/readme.md

 ### Requirements.

-We are going to build a data collection platform from a single exchange, in real system you probably would like to collect data from multiple exchanges and merge/aggregate them somehow depending on the trading strategy you are implementing.

 Next we define requirements for our data collection pipeline that will guide our implementation:

-- **Single exchange**: I am going to collect data from a single exchange, in actual system you probably would like to collect data from multiple exchanges and merge/aggregate it depending on the trading strategy.
+- **Single exchange**: I am going to collect data from a single exchange, in a production system you probably would like to collect data from multiple exchanges and merge/aggregate it depending on the trading strategy.
 - **Multi-assets**: The system should easily handle multiple assets and allow to add new assets easily.
 - **Resilience**: Crypto exchanges work non-stop, so we want our system to